 An effective wayfinding system is integral to urban design since it enhances the comprehension and use of the built environment.
-A wayfinding system should be provided at Metrorail stations to: orient first time passengers disembarking in Tysons and should:
+A wayfinding system should be provided at Metrorail stations to orient first-time passengers disembarking in Tysons and should:

-- Orient first-time passengers disembarking in Tysons. - Guide vehicular, bicycle and pedestrian traffic to primary public, cultural, and recreational locations while providing a unified design standard and expressing a sense of place. - Deliver information at locations where it is most needed.
+- Guide vehicular, bicycle and pedestrian traffic to primary public, cultural, and recreational locations while providing a unified design standard and expressing a sense of place. - Deliver information at locations where it is most needed. - Guide Metrorail passengers to main destinations within walking distance and to locations where feeder-distributor modes, such as a circulator, can be accessed to reach destinations beyond walking distance. - Identify bikeable routes and provide bike route destinations and distance information.
+Signage should conform to the new revised bicycle wayfinding guidelines as defined in Chapter 9 of the Manual of Uniform Traffic Control Devices, 2009 (MUTCD). - Provide consistent, clear, and attractive signage that is easy to maintain.

-- Guide Metrorail passengers to main destinations within walking distance and to locations where feeder-distributor modes, such as a circulator, can be accessed to reach destinations beyond walking distance. - Identify bikeable routes and provide bike route destinations and distance information.
-Signage should conform to the new revised bicycle wayfinding guidelines as defined in Chapter 9 of the Manual of Uniform Traffic Control Devices, 2009 (MUTCD). - Provide consistent, clear, and attractive signage that is easy to maintain. - Include stakeholder involvement in the design of the system. - Include signs that are designed to easily accommodate changes in the venues listed on the signs. - Include real-time parking availability information.
+- Include stakeholder involvement in the design of the system. - Include signs that are designed to easily accommodate changes in the venues listed on the signs. - Include real-time parking availability information.

-Detailed guidelines for wayfinding signage will be are addressed in the forthcoming Tysons urban design guidelines Urban Design Guidelines.
+Detailed guidelines for wayfinding signage will be addressed in the forthcoming Tysons urban design guidelines.